 The reason?
 People landing on product pages are usually open to more choices as they are still in search mode.
 Use the opportunity slip in alternative or relevant items by setting a dynamic up-selling or cross-selling filter via your recommendation engine.

 3. Personalize your Search Pages – To individualize the web or App viewing experience

 If your returning customer has landed on your search page of a specific product category, the best bet for you is to dynamically push items from their search history above the fold in that particular category.

 This will personalize their site or App viewing experience and also individualize their buying journey, creating a complete 1-to-1 experience with your brand.

-- Personalize email campaigns using recommendation engine
+4. Personalize email campaigns using the recommendation engine

-- Personalize recommendations based on previous purchases
+5. Personalize recommendations based on purchase history

 If your customer likes to buy clothes made from eco-friendly fiber, you would want to consider recommending other environmentally friendly or green products to uplift customer retention and conversions.

 Your customer is about to check out.
-They are in a very favourable and elevated emotional state.
+They are in a very favorable and elevated emotional state.
 This is your prime time for upselling and your last chance to increase the AOV (average order value).

 - You can always recommend products they have previously viewed, maybe under the title “Did you forget something?”